BesrourMS/USDCoin/README.md

 If you don't have enough gas to make transaction, you can buy some ETH via changelly with your credit card

-Feel free to fork this project or to improve the source code
+Feel free to fork this project to improve the source code

 Donate to : `0xB6019347637eE6B7b6d68E8eb673f569509Db07d`